 Climate Policy Program

-Transition is inevitable, justice is not.
-We work with grassroots groups and movement leaders to envision and define pathways of a ‘just’ transition to a new economy, and provide research and proposals to break down policy barriers and uplift solutions that reduce inequality while mitigating greenhouse gas emissions and promoting community resilience.
-By sharing stories and models of success, we aim shift the culture of the climate movement beyond ‘carbon fundamentalism’ to one that embodies systemic change through concrete alternatives.
+- Promoting effective, just climate solutions at the state and local level.
+While national level change becomes harder, we work with grassroots groups and movement leaders to envision and define state and local policies that advance a ‘just’ transition to a new economy, and provide research and proposals to break down policy barriers and uplift solutions that reduce inequality while mitigating greenhouse gas emissions and promoting community resilience.
+By sharing stories and models of success, we aim to shift the culture of the climate movement beyond ‘carbon fundamentalism’ to one that embodies systemic change through concrete alternatives.

 - Increasing awareness and debate about the intersections of climate change and inequality.
 Climate change is caused by an economic model that values the short-term financial gain of a few over the rights of most of humanity, and especially indigenous peoples, people of color, and poor people.
 For resistance to the “dig, dump, and burn” economy to be truly effective, it has to confront the root causes that drive this economic model.
 No amount of tinkering around the edges or technological “fixes” are going to reverse climate change effectively.
 We aim to amplify the narrative of the necessity for systemic change through research and writing that illuminates the linkages between climate change and systemic racism, anti-immigrant ideology, and economic inequality.